teambit/cleargraph/README.md

 ## Getting started

-The nodes and edges in the graph are represented by key-value pairs where the keys are strings, and the generics N and E represent the node value and edge value respectively.
+The nodes and edges in the graph are represented by key-value pairs where the keys are strings, and the generics `N` and `E` represent the node value and edge value respectively.

 When instantiating the graph, specify the values of `N` and `E`, and decide on the type of connections between the nodes using the `directed` and `multigraph` params.

 * `directed`: set to true to get a directed graph and false to get an undirected graph.
 An undirected graph does not treat the order of nodes in an edge as significant.
-In other words, g.edge("a", "b") === g.edge("b", "a") for an undirected graph.
-Default: true.
+In other words, `g.edge("a", "b") === g.edge("b", "a")` for an undirected graph.
+Default: `true`.

 * `multigraph`: set to true to allow a graph to have multiple edges between the same pair of nodes.
 Default: true.